matt-mazzucato/astarte-kubernetes-operator/docs/documentation/pages/administrator/020-prerequisites.md

 In the end, you won't need to create NGINX ingresses yourself: the Astarte Operator itself will take care of this task.

-## Voyager (deprecated)

-Until Astarte v1.0.0, the only supported Managed Ingress was the [Voyager](https://github.com/appscode/voyager) based `AstarteVoyagerIngress`.
-Starting from Dec the 31st 2021, according to the [Voyager announcement](https://blog.byte.builders/post/voyager-v2021.09.15/), the support for Voyager will be dropped as stated [here](https://github.com/astarte-platform/astarte/issues/613).
-An alternative NGINX based Managed Ingress has been developed to replace the Voyager based solution (for reference, see the previous section).

 ## cert-manager

 Astarte requires [`cert-manager`](https://cert-manager.io/) to be installed in the cluster in its